Eustachian tube dysfunction

 causes of eustachian tube dysfunction

 When there is increased inflammation either within the tube itself or at the opening of the tube into the nose, the eustachian tube may not function properly.
 Developing a cold or sinus infection is an example of this.
 Frequently, patients who suffer from allergies also describe symptoms of eustachian tube dysfunction.
 Sometimes, nasal polyps or other types of growths towards the back of the nose may compromise the function of the eustachian tube.
-In addition, some people are predisposed to this condition because of the size or caliber of the eustachian tube related to individual anatomy.
+In addition, some people are predisposed to this condition because of the size of the eustachian tube related to individual anatomy.

 These medications can reduce any inflammation within the tube or adjacent to that in an effort to “open” the tube and promote its normal function.
 For example:

 - intranasal steroids such as fluticasone nasal spray (Flonase)

 - antihistamines (allergy pills)

 - over-the-counter anti-inflammatory medicines such as ibuprofen or naproxen